explorable-viz/fluid/README.md

 - Ensure you have a recent version of [nodejs](https://nodejs.org/en/download/current/).
 Then run `npm install`.

-- To run the tests in debug mode with Chrome, run `karma start --browsers=Chrome --singleRun=false`.
+- To run the tests in debug mode with Chrome, run `npm run browser-test`.

-- To start the UI, run `npm start` and open a browser at http://localhost:8080/webpack-dev-server/.
+- To start the UI, run `npm start` and open a browser at http://localhost:8000.

 ![LambdaCalc](http://i.imgur.com/ERSxpE0.png "LambdaCalc")